 The result – the XAdES (XML Advanced Electronic Signatures) – is digitally signed by Signicat.
 Each original document results in one XAdES document for each signer.
 The signed documents can also be merged into a final PAdES (PDF Advanced Electronic Signatures) document using Packaging service.

-Signicat also supports signing performed by third-party methods and their own signing support (for eID methods that have a signing solution embedded).
-Here, the document(s) to be signed are transferred to the third party provider’s infrastructure.
+Here, the documents to be signed are transferred to the third party provider’s infrastructure.
 The end-user’s private key is then used to create a digital signature over the original document.

 This alternative does not follow the same output formats, cannot be guaranteed to support responsive signflows, and will not necessarily support all of Signicat’s signing functionality.